-Whether you have a luxury vehicle or a budget build, a vent fan is necessary to stay comfortable all summer long.
+Whether you have a luxury vehicle or a budget build, a vent fan is necessary to stay comfortable in the changing seasons.
 Vent fans make a practical alternative to air conditioning and prevent moisture in the winter.
 Some would say this is one of the most necessary components of a campervan conversion.

 |Tools To Install A Roof Vent Fan|